A guide to frames, $2\pi$'s, scales and corrections in string compactifications: Type IIB supergravity

 A common choice of $\Phi_0$ is such that the metric in the \red{string frame} and the metric in the \blue{Einstein frame} are the same at the vacuum, i.e. $\Phi_0 = \langle\Phi\rangle$ -- this allows us to discuss quantities in a frame-independent way \textit{at the vacuum}.
 For that choice the action in \blue{Einstein frame} reads

 where we dropped the \blue{E}, as all metrics are in \blue{Einstein frame}.
 With this choice, the gravitational coupling is related to the string scale as

 Another common choice of convention is $\Phi_0=0$.
-In this case, volumes are frame-dependent in the vacuum (see eq. \eqref{eq:Vd_between_frames} below) and one needs to be careful in using the right frame, e.g. when checking whether the $\alpha'$-expansion is under control for a certain vacuum, which should be done using the \red{string frame} volume.
+In this case, volumes are frame-dependent in the vacuum (see eq. \eqref{eq:Vd_between_frames} below) and one needs to be careful to compare quantities consistently, e.g. when checking whether the $\alpha'$-expansion (usually computed in \red{string frame}) is under control for a certain vacuum (usually obtained in \blue{Einstein frame}).
 For this choice the gravitational coupling is related to the string scale as

+It might seem strange that this relation between scales (the gravitational scale and the string scale) is convention-dependent; as we will emphasise throughout this note, mass ratios should \textit{not} depend on convention.
+The convention dependence in \eqref{eq:string-grav-scale-convention} arises because we are comparing scales measured in different frames---while $\kappa$ is the \blue{Einstein frame} gravitational coupling, $\alpha'$ is the \red{string frame} string scale.
+The mass of any state measured in the \blue{Einstein frame} satisfies